 - 2. Reviewing reports from Course Coordinators - 3.
 Reviewing External Examiners' reports (if applicable) in matters related to the examination - 4.
 Verifying with Course Coordinators that examination papers are vetted - 5.
-Periodically reviewing a sample of examination question papers - 6.
+Reviewing a sample of examination question papers - 6.
 Confirming that appropriate standard-setting procedures are adopted - 7.
-Periodically reviewing examination 'item' performance - 8.
-Periodically reviewing the distribution of grades - 9.
+Reviewing examination 'item' performance - 8.
+Reviewing the distribution of grades - 9.
 Recommending improvements and ratifying changes to examination process - 10.
 Approval of timetables and invigilation guidelines of final examinations - 11.
 Receipt and consideration of final examinations results - 12.
-Recommendation, in consultation with Course Coordinators, of supplementary examinations and/or re-sits. - 13.
+Recommendation, in consultation with Course Coordinators, of supplementary examinations and/orre-sits. - 13.
 Handling misconduct in examinations - 14.
 Liaising with appropriate bodies in cases of student appeals that relate to examinations - 15.
 Recommending amendments to the College examinations policy - 16.
 Any other duties that may, from time to time, be assigned to the Committee